Plainfield Village, Connecticut

-Plainfield Village is a village and census-designated place (CDP) in the town of Plainfield, Connecticut in the United States.
+Plainfield Village is a village and census-designated place (CDP) in the town of Plainfield, Connecticut, United States.
 The population was 2,557 at the 2010 census.
-It is located in the southwest part of town, in the area west of I-395 and south of Route 14.
+It is located in the southwestern section of town, in the area west of I-395 and south of Route 14.
 The village is also the core of the Plainfield, CT urban cluster.